+3d Environmental - Torres Strait Regional Ecosystem Mapping Project - August 2008

 Description: Evergreen notophyll vine forest.
 Occurs on alluvium on major watercourses.

-Vegetation Communities: 1i, 1j, 3d (co)

-Reference Sites: 4 Secondary (MO48, MO76, MO107, MO106)
+Status: Not of Concern Vegetation Communities: 1i, 1j, 3d (co) Reference Sites: 4 Secondary (MO48, MO76, MO107, MO106)

 Regional ecosystem 3.3.5 is composed of VC1i and VC1j, restricted to Moa Island where they occur on well-drained sandy alluvium of the larger watercourses and are representative communities of the RE sub-type 3.3.5c.
 The communities, which represent distinctive structural variations, are mapped as components of vegetation complex 3d.
-Maximum development of the RE occurs on Tutalia Creek where evergreen mesophyll vine forest (VC1i) and evergreen notophyll vine forest (VC1j) form a broad complex on the well-developed sandy flood plain alluvials of the lower reaches.
+Maximum development of the RE occurs on Tutalia Creek where evergreen mesophyll vine forest (VC1i) and evergreen notophyll vine forest (VC1j) form a broad complex on the well-developed sandy flood plain alluvials on the lower reaches of Tutalia Creek.
 Vegetation community 1j is unique to Moa Island and is not known to occur on Cape York Peninsula.

-Vegetation Community 1i: This tall evergreen mesophyll gallery forest occupies the well-drained and seasonally inundated sandy banks on the lower reaches of Tutalia Creek, with minor occurrences also recorded in a number of other riparian situations on Moa Island.
+Vegetation Community 1i: This tall evergreen mesophyll gallery forest occupies the welldrained and seasonally inundated sandy banks on the lower reaches of Tutalia Creek, with minor occurrences also recorded in a number of other riparian situations on Moa Island.
 Canopy heights of 40m were regularly observed in this community with typical species including Horsfieldia australiana, Syzygium bamagense and Acmena hemilampra subsp. hemilampra although Maranthes corymbosa and Buchanania arborescens are prominent in some localities.
 The sub-canopy assemblage includes Licuala ramsayi, and Pandanus spp. with Arenga australasica recorded at site MO83.
 The community is shown in Photograph 60.
 Vegetation Community 1i is a prominent component of the complex type 3d.